Special forces of Ukraine: Russo-Ukrainian War

-The Ukrainian Naval Infantry maintains its own small Spetsnaz force in the form of the 73rd marine Spetsnaz detachment; the detachment is named "Seals" after the United States Navy SEALs and is built around the same purpose.
-In August 2014 the commander of the 73rd marine Spetsnaz detachment was killed in an operation near Donetsk, Ukraine.
+The Ukrainian Naval Infantry maintains its own small special force in the form of the 73rd marine Spetsnaz detachment; the detachment is named "Seals" after the United States Navy SEALs and is built around the same purpose.
+In August 2014, the commander of the 73rd marine special detachment was killed in an operation near Donetsk, Ukraine.
 Major Alexei Zinchenko was the first loss for the 73rd marine Spetsnaz detachment as well as the first marine killed in the war in Donbas.

-While forces from the Ministry of Interior are often involved in locating spies and saboteurs, the Spetsnaz units of the Ministry of Defense have been more directly involved in the war.
-Perhaps the most well known are the Spetsnaz units responsible for defending Donetsk International Airport.
+While forces from the Ministry of Interior are often involved in locating spies and saboteurs, the special units of the Ministry of Defense have been more directly involved in the war.
+Perhaps the most well known are the special units responsible for defending Donetsk International Airport.
 The Airport was raided on 18 April, but maintained operations until 25 May 2014, after which it faced nearly daily attacks.
-The 3rd Separate Spetsnaz Regiment earned the nickname "Cyborgs" and has been involved in the Second Battle of Donetsk Airport.
+The 3rd Separate Special Purpose Regiment earned the nickname "Cyborgs" and has been involved in the Second Battle of Donetsk Airport.

 Rebels on multiple occasions stated that they captured the airport.
 However the flag of Ukraine has been flying over the dispatch tower, suggesting the airport was actually not captured.
 The airport's garrison has been able to withstand attacks by Russian T-72 tanks, Grad and Uragan rocket artillery, as well as 2S4 Tyulpan heavy mortars without any air support.
 By September, Russian Spetsnaz forces began to actively aid the rebels in assaulting the airport, however, they only managed to advance 500 meters closer to the complex by the end of the month.

-On 22 November 2014 Spetsnaz groups Cheetah and Titan stormed the Odesa oil refinery.
+On 22 November 2014, special units heetah and Titan stormed the Odesa oil refinery.
 There were no injuries during the operation.
-A statement from the prosecutor's office of the Odesa Oblast stated that Spetsnaz forces were used to secure the refinery's assets.
+A statement from the prosecutor's office of the Odesa Oblast stated that forces were used to secure the refinery's assets.
 In April a Ukrainian court ruled that the refinery's assets were to be liquidated, however it was suspected management was trying to profit by illegally selling ₴55 million worth of assets without court approval.
-Prosecutors attempted to enter the refinery on 17 October 2014 to enforce a court decision to confiscate the refinery's assets but were stopped by security, therefore the decision to use Spetsnaz forces to secure the premises and carry out the previous court order was made by the prosecutor's office.
+Prosecutors attempted to enter the refinery on 17 October 2014 to enforce a court decision to confiscate the refinery's assets but were stopped by security, therefore the decision to use special forces to secure the premises and carry out the previous court order was made by the prosecutor's office.

-On 10 August 2016 Russia accused the Special Forces of Ukraine of conducting a raid near the Crimea town of Armyansk which killed 2 Russian servicemen; the government of Ukraine denied any involvement.
+On 10 August 2016 Russia accused the Special Forces of Ukraine of conducting a raid near the Crimea town of Armyansk which killed two Russian servicemen; the government of Ukraine denied any involvement.
 Ukrainian intelligence services reported that there was indeed a border clash, but stated it was a friendly fire incident between the Russian military and the border service of Russia's Federal Security Service.